Intelligent-SR-Imaging/Meta-rLLS-VSIM/README.md

 <br><br>
 <h1 id="FQA">❔ Frequent Question Answer</h1>

-Q1: Why does the program report an ERROR where the file cannot be found like *"FileNotFoundError: [Errno 2] No such file or directory:"xxxxx"*
+### Q1: Why does the program report an ERROR where the file cannot be found like *"FileNotFoundError: [Errno 2] No such file or directory:"xxxxx"*

+This issue occurs when some files are missing or saved in the wrong location.
+First, check whether you have downloaded the demo data and pretrained model from our Zenodo repository.
+Next, verify that the demo data and pretrained model are saved in the correct location.
+We have specified the root path requirement and the file structure after extraction in the __Demodata Preparation__ and __Prepare: Demo-Data and Pretrained-Model__ sections.
+If you are running the VSI-SR demo code, check whether any OTF files are missing.
+If you are running the RL-DFN demo code, check whether the PSF files for both views are missing.

 <br><br>
 <h1 id="Results">📊  Results</h1>